linn-guo/linn-guo.github.io/2025/gaussian-curvature/index.md

 Why does a folded pizza suddenly become strong enough to hold all that gooey cheese and sauce?

-From a mathematical point of view, the pizza's Gaussian curvature K stays at zero — both before and after you fold it.
+From a mathematical point of view, the pizza's Gaussian curvature $K=0 $, both before and after you fold it.

-But here's the cool part: when you fold the slice along one direction, turning it into a neat little “V” shape, something interesting happens:
+Then  when you fold the slice along one direction, turning it into a neat little “V” shape, something interesting happens:

-- In the direction across the fold, the pizza bends — so $k_1 \neq 0$.
+- In the direction across the fold, the pizza bends, which means $k_1 \neq 0$.

-- Hence, along the fold curve itself, $k_2 = 0$, meaning, that fold curve is a straight line, staying perfectly flat.
+- Hence, along the fold curve itself, it must be $k_2 = 0$, meaning, that fold curve is a straight line, staying perfectly flat.

 <p align="center">
   <img src="/img/gaussian3.png" width="30%"/>